henriquetoledos/portfolio/README.md

-# Henrique Toledo portfolio
-Hello! this is my data analysis portfolio.
+# About me

+Hello!
+I'm Henrique Toledo, a electronics engineer and data analyst from Belo Horizonte, Brazil.
 In this page you can find some of the project I have been working on recently.

 # [Project 1:  Bellabeat Case Study with R](https://github.com/henriquetoledos/bellabeat-case-study-R)